 The commercial environment in Australia is regarded as exceptionally friendly and an attractive place to do business.
 Australians are open to giving new products and ideas a try.
 Apart from a very strict quarantine regime it offers few barriers to entry, a familiar legal and corporate framework as well as a sophisticated yet straightforward business culture.

-With negotiations well under way for Australia-EU and Australia-UK Free Trade Agreements, market access could soon be improved significantly for imported products.
+With the Australia-UK Free Trade Agreements now in place and negotiations well under way for the Australia-EU FTA, market access is improving significantly for imported products.
 Exporting to Australia can also be a gateway to other markets in Asia-Pacific due to close trading links and free trade agreements.

 If the Australian market is of interest or you are looking to grow your export business, do not hesitate to Get in touch.